 If you’re injured at work, you are likely eligible for workers’ compensation benefits through your employer.
-When your injuries are serious enough to prevent you from returning to your job for a certain period of time, you should be able to receive a certain percentage of your normal paycheck as compensation.
+When your injuries are serious enough to prevent you from returning to your job for a certain period, you should be able to receive a certain percentage of your normal paycheck as compensation.

-Type of Pay You Can Expect After an Injury at Work
+What Type of Comp Benefits Can an Attorney Help Me Win After an Injury at Work?

 - Permanent impairment benefits